Brewing Methods

 Techniques for AeroPress Brewing

-When it comes to perfecting your AeroPress brewing technique, it’s all about the details.
+For perfecting your AeroPress brewing technique, it’s all about the details.
 Making slight adjustments in your method can lead to a noticeable difference in the quality of your brew.
 Let’s explore two essential techniques: turbulence and stirring methods, and achieving the ideal coffee-to-water ratio.

 Turbulence and Stirring Methods